Recent Blog Articles

 For years, gout patients were told they had to follow a purine-restricted diet to stave off attacks, but those diets weren't very effective and people had a difficult time sticking to them.
 Now the easier-said-than-done advice is to lose weight, and also to cut back on alcohol, especially beer.
 Big meat and seafood eaters may be told to curb their appetites and instead eat more low-fat dairy foods.
 Diuretics tend to increase uric acid levels.
 If someone with gout is taking one, a doctor might explore lowering the dose or switching to a different medication.

 But the most important fork in the road for gout sufferers is whether to start taking a drug that will lower their uric acid levels.
 Once people start taking these drugs, they usually must take them for the rest of their lives.
 Going on and off a uric acid–lowering medication can provoke gout attacks.
 Experts have differing opinions, but many agree that the criteria for starting therapy include frequent (say, two or three times a year) attacks, severe attacks that are difficult to control, gout with a history of kidney stones, or attacks that affect several joints at a time.
-Guidelines also recommend uric acid-lowering treatment if a person with gout also has kidney disease.
+Guidelines also recommend uric acid-lowering treatment if gout has caused joint damage, or if a person with gout also has kidney disease.

 Allopurinol is the first-line uric acid–lowering drug.
 It needs to be taken only once a day and reduces uric acid levels regardless of whether the root problem is overproduction of uric acid or inadequate clearance by the kidneys.
 Sometimes people develop a mild rash when they start allopurinol, although rarely there's a dangerous allergic reaction.
 Old guidelines warned against prescribing allopurinol for people with kidney disease, but with proper dosing, the drug is usually well tolerated and effective even for people with kidney disease.
 Underdosing has long been a problem.
-The standard starting dose is 100 mg per day (or less if a person has kidney disease); many doctors do not increase it above 300 milligrams (mg), but that might not be enough to reach the commonly accepted target level for uric acid of 6 milligrams per deciliter (mg/dL).
+The standard starting dose is 100 mg per day (or less if a person has kidney disease); many doctors do not increase it above 300 milligrams (mg), but that might not be enough to reach the commonly accepted target level for uric acid of 6 milligrams per deciliter (mg/dL) or less.
 Most people can take doses of 400 mg or more (if needed) without any problems, although higher doses do mean taking extra pills.

 A newer drug, febuxostat (Uloric), is similar to allopurinol in the way it works.
 In head-to-head trials, febuxostat looked to be more effective than allopurinol at controlling uric acid levels, although that was likely because the allopurinol dose in the study was too low.
-As a new, brand-name drug, febuxostat is far more expensive than allopurinol.

 Probenecid is a third choice.
 Like allopurinol, it's been on the market for decades, so it has a long track record.
 Probenecid works by increasing uric acid excretion by the kidneys so it can trigger the development of kidney stones and is not a good option for people with kidney problems.
 Another drawback to probenecid is that it has to be taken twice a day.